 Fridge Brilliance: When Lee Jordan is introduced, he is shown piloting a red plane.
 Red is normally heroic, but who is most commonly associated with the color red in this series?
 And who does he join sides with (and eventually backstab)?

 Foe Yay Shipping: Pairing Carmen with either Ivy or Zack isn't uncommon.
-It helps that Carmen is rather popular.
-It helps that Carmen isn't too malicious besides her thievery.
+It helps that Carmen is rather popular and isn't too malicious besides her thievery (not to mention very protective of her rivals).

-"Funny Aneurysm" Moment: Anytime the Chief lists three things and then says "Oh my!" becomes this when we learn the Wizard of Oz was Carmen's favorite series.
+"Funny Aneurysm" Moment: Anytime the Chief lists three things and then says "Oh my!" becomes this when we learn that The Wizard of Oz was Carmen's favorite childhood story.
 Just think about it a little.

 Fanon Discontinuity: In most fan-fiction, the Player and anything referring to the show's universe as a PC game are largely ignored.